yasuba/rabbit-practice/README.md

 # rabbit-practice

-Messing around with finatra and rabbitMQ
+Messing around with http4s and rabbitMQ